Ski: 2019-2020 Argent Badger, 184 cm

 Bottom Line (For Now)

 One of the cool things about small new brands is that they tend to bring new things to the table.
 And that definitely seems to be the case with the Argent Badger.
-It’s a very stiff, pretty heavy ski with a full layer of steel in its layup and a very long stated radius.
+It’s a very stiff, pretty heavy ski with a full layer of steel in its layup and a fairly long stated radius.
 But it also has a twinned tail and a very progressive recommended mount point.

 We’ve never seen anything quite like it, so we’ll be getting it on snow very soon and report back on what we find.
 Stay tuned…